saadkhan960/Shopzilla/README.md

 # Shopzilla
-Shopzilla: An online ecommerce website built with core PHP, Bootstrap, HTML, CSS, JS, jQuery, and AJAX.
-Users can add products to their cart and checkout as a guest or with an account.
-The admin panel allows for easy product and order management, category and vendor addition, and user access control.
+Shopzilla is an online ecommerce website built using core PHP, Bootstrap, HTML, CSS, JS, jQuery, and AJAX.
+The website allows users to browse products and add them to their cart for checkout.
+Users can either checkout as a guest or create an account, which allows them to view their current and past orders, change their address, and update their profile picture.

+The website also features a Contact Us page, where users can send messages to the shop's admin.
+Additionally, there is an admin panel for managing products, orders, and vendors, as well as an account access feature for granting specific access to users like admins or assistants.

+Overall, Shopzilla provides a comprehensive and user-friendly ecommerce experience for both buyers and sellers.